 - Served as lead counsel in the integration/merger of a multi-hospital New Jersey Health System with a Pennsylvania multi-hospital health system in Pennsylvania with combined revenues post-merger of over $4 billion.

 - Served as lead counsel for seller of non-profit health system in sale to national for-profit health care organization.

 - Represented multiple health care systems and IPAs to develop clinically integrated networks (CIN) and strategic alliances.

 - Structured, negotiated and assisted in implementing various multiple hospital affiliation agreements and clinical joint ventures.

-- Represented large academic medical center (AMC) in structuring and developing ambulatory surgical centers, urgent care centers, cyber knife and other clinical delivery joint ventures between AMC and community-based physicians.
+- Represented a large academic medical center (AMC) in structuring and developing ambulatory surgical centers, urgent care centers and cyber knife and other clinical delivery joint ventures between the AMC and community-based physicians.

 - Represented a large AMC in structuring and implementing various affiliation agreements and related clinical joint ventures and leased physician arrangements.

 - Represented a large health system and physician group in their “virtual merger” vis-à-vis the formation of a joint operating company.